 It is unusual for a person to experience a ‘miracle cure’.
 Sometimes, but rarely, spontaneous recovery does occur but more often than not, the healing process is a gradual one determined by the laws of nature as the body changes, adjusts and recovers its natural powers.

 The human body has an individual ‘shelf life’; it will not last for ever.
 Even if there is not a great physical benefit for a number of reasons, there are often beneficial changes to the individual’s spiritual, emotional and mental state.

 For example, there can be an acceptance of pain as part of a natural healing process or an understanding that the pain has an underlying reason – it is the effect of a cause at a deeper level.
 The pain may have a spiritual reason.
-It may be a wake-up call to the individual to sort out their life.
+It may be a wake-up call to the recipient to sort out their life.
 Healing may prompt the individual to re-assess their life’s journey, to reflect and make the necessary changes which can remove the pain at a later stage.

 Yes.
 Very brief records are kept in order to review the client’s progress.
 They usually state only the date and time of the healing session and how the client feels afterwards.
 These records are completely confidential.
 All healers work to a Code of Conduct which forbids them to discuss a client’s personal details or health history.
 The records are kept safe by the healer and destroyed after seven years.
 As a client you have the right to see these notes if you wish.

 Strictly speaking, nothing.
 Initially, you may wish to talk about your problems briefly and, in subsequent sessions, you may wish to inform the healer of changes in your situation or condition.